 The Girl With the Dragon Tattoo (2011)

-Director: David Fincher.
-The story is based on the famously best-selling novel series by Stieg Larsson.
-The film stars Daniel Craig and Rooney Mara.
-The film takes place in Sweden.
+The story for The Girl With The Dragon Tattoo is based on the famous best-selling novel series by the late Stieg Larsson.
+The film stars Daniel Craig and Rooney Mara and it takes place in Sweden.
 A disgraced journalist is being sued for libel by a wealthy businessman.
 Suddenly, an odd researcher and hacker, Lisbeth Salander, appears offering detailed information on the plaintiff, in exchange for his promise to dig into a 40-year old murder mystery story that had gone cold, on behalf of another wealthy man.
 It is a dark but compelling tale of modern revenge.

 Harry Potter and the Deathly Hallows, Part 2 (2011)